real-itu/REAL_website/content/authors/Payam Zahadat/_index.md

   url: https://www.itu.dk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on swarm robotics and collecive intelligent systems.
+bio: My research focuses on swarm and bio-inspired robotics and collective intelligence.

 # Interests to show in About widget
 interests: